 The other main reason is their effect on children’s development.
 Battery-powered toys, more often than not, have flashing lights and/or make loud noises.
 They’ll occupy a child’s attention, but they can easily cause overstimulation which results in anxiousness, irritability, and stress.
 They leave no room for either imagination or problem-solving.

 Take Montessori Geometric Eggs, for example.
-This is one of the Montessori toys for toddlers that, on the surface, seem simple.
+On the surface, they seem simple.
 What they do, however, is much more complex.
 By incorporating them in their playtime sessions, kids learn geometry, practice sorting and matching, work on their fine motor skills, learn colors, and so much more.
-But the most important part is children take the wheel, they’re not mere passengers.

 They're Based on Real-Life Objects and Beings